Mukim Lumapas: Demographics

-Villages
+Administration

-As of 2016, the mukim comprised the following census villages:
+As of 2021, the mukim comprised the following census villages:

 Infrastructures

 As of 2004, the mukim had three primary schools, three secondary schools, four mosques, a post office and four police posts.

 Public housing

 STKRJ Kampong Lumapas is the sole public housing estate within the mukim.

 Schools

 Sayyidina Umar Al-Khattab Secondary School (SMSUA), located in Kampong Lupak Luas, was opened in 1994 and inaugurated on 6 August 1996.
 As of 2004, it had 1,208 students and 105 teachers.
-It was named after Umar, a prominent figure in the Islamic tradition who was a companion of prophet Muhammad as well as a Rashidun caliph.
+It was named after Umar, who was a companion of Muhammad as well as a Rashidun caliph.

 Other locations

 Other locations within the mukim include: